Backpacking New Zealand: The Essential Guide

 Wanaka is a stunning location which offers a more relaxed vibe than nearby Queenstown.
 Lake Wanaka is spectacular and looks like it is straight out of a postcard, while Coronet Peak offers some great skiing.
 T

 I’ll admit that there wasn’t an awful lot to do here I felt.
-I’m sure there’s some great hikes around here, but we didn’t have time to do any of them unfortunately!
+I’m sure there are some great hikes around here, but we didn’t have time to do any of them, unfortunately!
 The town is also famous for the Wanaka tree, which is perhaps the most photogenic tree in existence!

 Not so great

 Backpacking New Zealand is great, but it’s not all sunshine and rainbows!
 There are a few things and places that aren’t so great while travelling around the country!

 Below are a few of the downsides to my trip to New Zealand that I encountered during my year there!

 Chances are you’ll probably end up in Auckland before you leave New Zealand.
 The city itself is good, with lots to see and do, but for me, it was not as good as the rest of the country.

 I can’t really pinpoint what it was about Auckland that I didn’t like, but I just didn’t get a feeling for the place.
 It reminded a little of bit of Sydney, which I didn’t like either.

-Christchurch is on the above list, but for the same reasons it is also on this list.
+Christchurch is on the above list, but for the same reasons, it’s also on this list.
 With the city in a state of flux, it can take some getting used to and there is not an awful to do besides work if you live there.